 A List Of The 10 Most Memorable Open Championships

 Collin Morikawa reigned supreme at The Open Championship 2021, edging Jordan Spieth to win his Claret Jug.
 The English links course is a unique and testing location for any professional golfer, which makes it a great addition to the calendar.
 With all that, let’s take a look at the top 10 most unforgettable moments to come out of the event.
-Be sure to check out the latest Golf odds at our online Bitcoin sportsbook.
+Be sure to check out the latest Golf odds at our online crypto sportsbook.

 10 Most Memorable Open Championships